-5.2 Planning the VitalinqTM installation
+5.2 Planning the Vitalinq[TM] installation

 The VitalinqTM has been designed for ease of installation.
-Please feel free to contact Vis-A-Vis customer support at 800-319-6014 at anytime for assistance with an installation.
+Please feel free to contact Vis-A-Vis customer support at 800-319-6014 at anytime for support over the telephone with an installation.

 There are microphones and speakers for the procedure room and for the control room.
-The control room utilizes a desk microphone or a headset (both are provided).
-The procedure room microphone is what we refer to as the monitor microphone and is attached to the face of the monitor (or one of the monitors in an array) opposite the physician.
+The control room uses a desk microphone or a headset (both are provided).
+The procedure room microphone is what we refer to as a monitor microphone.
+It gets attached to the face of the monitor (or one of the monitors in an array) opposite the physician.
+Orienting the monitor microphone with its long axis vertical and on the face of the monitor display is critical to its performance.
 All cables are pre-terminated and may be run free or in conduit, subject to local regulations.

-Referring to the layout on the prevous page, and the instructions in 5.3 and 5.4, select locations for the speakers and monitor microphone.
+Referring to the layout on the previous page, and the instructions in 5.3 and 5.4, select locations for the speakers and monitor microphone.
 Always check for adequate space in the ceiling above the locations selected for the speakers.
-Follow state and local code reqirements regarding securing ceiling devices, such as speakers, to the building structure.
+Follow state and local code requirements regarding securing ceiling devices, such as speakers, to the building structure.

-The monitor microphone is directional and must be mounted with its long axis vertical.
+The monitor microphone is a directional microphone and must be mounted with its long axis vertical.